Polycystic kidney disease in cats (PKD): A deeper look

 Symptomatic treatment

-• Vomiting and nausea: Antiemetics may be prescribed to control nausea and vomiting, which often occur with kidney disease.
+• Vomiting and nausea: Antiemetics can be prescribed to control nausea and vomiting, which are common in kidney disease.

 • Appetite stimulation: Appetite stimulants can be helpful in combating weight loss and loss of appetite.